1, 2, & 3 Wire Coolant Temperature Sensor Wiring Diagram

 2. Ground Wire

-3. Earth Signal Wire for Cluster Mounted Temperature Gauge
+3. Earth 1-Wire for Cluster-Mounted Temperature Gauge

 3 Wire Coolant Temperature Sensor Wiring Diagram

-When the temperature of the coolant increases, the resistance of the sensor decreases, which sends high earth signal to the temperature gauge, and you see the temperature gauge indicator fully turned to the hot indication.
+When the temperature of the coolant increases, the resistance of the sensor decreases, which sends high earth 1-wire to the temperature gauge, and you see the temperature gauge indicator fully turned to the hot indication.

 Similarly, when the engine coolant temperature decreases, the sensor resistance also decreases, which sends low earth signal to the temperature gauge, and the indicator rests on the cool indication.